CHSPE Test Breakdown

 - You have the liberty of taking and passing the test sections and also the English-language Arts subtests at separate administrations.
 However, the multiple-choice questions and the writing task of the Language subtest must be taken at the same administration.

-- There is no restriction on the number of times that you can retest for CHSPE, but you will have to register for the CHSPE afresh for every retest that you take.
+- There is no restriction on the number of times that you can opt for retest, but you will have to register for the same every time you wish to take the test again.
 There is no requirement of retaking a subtest or a test section once you have already passed it.

 - The score report is mailed to you in about 5 weeks from the test date.
 The Certificate of Proficiency will also be mailed to you if you have met the passing standards for the CHSPE.